mendersoftware/mender-docs/09.Add-ons/01.Remote-Terminal/30.Mender-connect-configuration-file/50.Mender-connect-configuration-options/docs.md

 The location of the public certificate of the server, if any.
-If this certificate is missing, or the one presented by the server does not match the one specified in this setting, mender-shell validates the server certificate using standard certificate trust chains.
+If this certificate is missing, or the one presented by the server does not match the one specified in this setting, mender-connect validates the server certificate using standard certificate trust chains.

 #### ShellCommand